 3. Both of you were in the corporate world before AURate, working at BCG and Goldman Sachs respectively.
 What did you gain from your experience?

-What I was missing, though, was the space to be really creative and innovative.
+What I was missing, though, was a space to be really creative and innovative.
 I like making decisions, but there was not much freedom to make decisions as a consultant – my job was to give advice.

 My time at Goldman made me tougher.
 It also fostered my entrepreneurial skills.
 I was there for close to 7 years: I got to hire, nurture and build teams.
 That risk-taking culture and environment is easily transferable to a startup because when you are building a start-up, you are constantly weighing the risks between different options.